 An artificial neural network (ANN) is an interconnected group of artificial neurons, akin to the vast network of neurons in the human brain, which uses a mathematical model for information processing based on a connectionist approach to computation.
 It is used to model complex relationships of highly non-linear dynamic nature between inputs and outputs or to find patterns in data.
-In most cases an ANN is an adaptive system that changes its structure based external information flows network on or internal that through the (http://en.wikipedia.org/wiki/Artificial neural networks).
+In most cases an ANN is an adaptive system that changes its structure based on external or internal information that flows through the network (http://en.wikipedia.org/wiki/Artificial neural networks).